Wildfire grows into 2nd-largest in Texas history as flames menace multiple small towns

 The weather forecast provided some hope for firefighters — cooler temperatures, less wind and possibly rain on Thursday.
 But for now, the situation was dire in some areas.

 “Fortunately, the winds have weakened quite significantly,” Vanden Bosch said Wednesday.
-Breezy conditions were expected again Friday, and critical fire weather could return by the weekend, he said.
+Breezy conditions were expected again Friday, and fire-friendly weather could return by the weekend, he said.

 As the evacuation orders mounted Tuesday, county and city officials implored residents to turn on emergency alert services on their cellphones and be ready to evacuate immediately.